eileenmcnaughton/nz.co.fuzion.civixero/README.md

 It sets up scheduled jobs that synchronize Xero contacts and invoices with CiviCRM contacts and invoices.

 Interaction with this module is primarily by API and it creates scheduled jobs to run those API.
-These jobs may not auto-create in CiviCRM versions prior to 4.4 or 4.2.16.

 SETUP